Lil Rod, D. Woods to Break Silence on ID Docuseries ‘The Fall of Diddy’

 Diddy remains jailed in Brooklyn’s Metropolitan Detention Center.
 He was denied bail by three different federal judges.

 The mogul was arrested on Sept.
-16 in New York City on federal sex trafficking and racketeering charges.
-He has pleaded not guilty to all charges.
+16 in New York City on sex trafficking and racketeering charges, months after federal agents raided his mansions in Los Angeles and Miami.

 Discover more from Urban Hollywood 411